nrakochy/nrakochy.github.io/clojure/_posts/2016-05-20-Debugging-Lein-REPL.markdown

     (root-cause *e)

-For a full stacktrace, use the Clojure print method which defaults to unlimimted lines shown (pass # of lines as 2nd argument to limit):
+For a full stacktrace, use the Clojure print method which defaults to unlimited lines shown (pass # of lines as 2nd argument to limit):

     (print-stack-trace *e)